 (Creating a subdomain in cPanel)

 Your new subdomain will be set up and ready …

 Note: Make sure that your hosting setup allows you to create subdomains …

 (Contact your web host if you get error messages)

-You can also remove a subdomain using the cPanel Subdomains function.
+You can also remove a subdomain using the cPanel Subdomains panel.

-To delete subdomains, go to Subdomains > Modify a Subdomain, select the subdomain to be deleted and click Remove …
+To delete a subdomain, go to Subdomains > Modify a Subdomain, locate the domain to be deleted and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …